esamueljsx/esamueljsx/README.md

 -->

-- 🔭 I’m currently on HNG Internship as a Front End Developer
+- 🔭 I’m currently on a freelance Web Developer

-- 🌱 I’m currently learning Software Development
+- 🌱 I’m currently learning Blockchain Development

 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
+-->

 - 📫 How to reach me:

--->
+     IG: _SAMMYSCORNER
+     TWITTER: _SAMMYSCORNER

 - 😄 Pronouns: He/His/Him

 <!--